ElpadoCan/SpotMAX/spotmax/docs/source/install/latest.rst

         .. code-block::

-            pip install --upgrade "git+https://github.com/ElpadoCan/spotMAX.git"
+            pip install --upgrade "git+https://github.com/ElpadoCan/SpotMAX.git"

-    This tells pip to install spotMAX directly from the GitHub repo.
+    This tells pip to install SpotMAX directly from the GitHub repo.

 9.  **Install the GUI libraries**:

-    If you plan to use the spotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
+    If you plan to use the SpotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
 Remember to **always activate** the ``acdc`` environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.